 \subsubsection{Relation between Code-removal Patches and Developers Fixes}

-\autoref{tab:kali-patches-human-fixes} relates all code-removal patches to developer fixes.
-The first column (\emph{Build ID}) contains the Travis CI IDs of the builds, the second column (\emph{Build Type}) indicates if a build has a failing or crashing test case, the third column (\emph{Code-Removal Patch Reason}) shows why a code-removal patch has been generated for a specific build, the fourth column (\emph{Human Fix Category}) shows which is the category of fix that developers implemented to fix a bug in a particular build, and the fifth column (\emph{Correlation Type}) indicates which type of correlation exists between the changes performed by developers fixes and code-removal patches.
-We define three different types of correlations: \emph{Same-location}, when code-removal patch and human fix change exactly the same statements of source code, 2) \emph{Partial}, when code-removal patch and human fix have in commons at least one line of code that is changed, and 3) \emph{Disjoint}, when code-removal patch and human fix change different points of the source code and they do not have anything in common.
+\autoref{tab:kali-patches-human-fixes} relates code-removal patches to developer fixes.
+The first column (\emph{Build ID}) contains the Travis CI IDs of the builds.
+The second column (\emph{Build Type}) indicates if a build has a failing (FT) or crashing test case (CT).
+The third column (\emph{\# Code-Removal Patches}) indicates the number of code-removal patches generated by jKali for a specific build.
+The fourth column (\emph{Code-Removal Patch Reason}) shows why a code-removal patch has been generated for a specific build.
+The fifth column (\emph{Human Fix Category}) shows which is the category of fix that developers implemented to fix a bug in a particular build \revision{(WT is Weak Test Suite, BT is Buggy Test Case, RT is Rottening Test Case, FT is Flaky Test Case, and CP is Correct Patch)}.
+The sixth column (\emph{Correlation Type}) indicates which type of correlation exists between the changes performed by developers fixes and code-removal patches.
+We define three different types of correlations: 1) \emph{Same-location}, when the code-removal patch and the human fix change exactly the same statements of source code, 2) \emph{Partial}, when the code-removal patch and the human fix have in commons at least one line of code that is changed, and 3) \emph{Disjoint}, when the code-removal patch and the human fix change different points of the source code and they do not have anything in common.

 \paragraph{Correct Patches}